 - Registered charitable organisations

 - Unincorporated not for profit organisations

-Capital – Section 106 funds may only be spent on new facilities or improvements to facilities where the new development has, at least in part, contributed to the need for that facility or will have an impact on the existing facilities, these costs can also include project management costs.
+Capital – Section 106 funds may only be spent on new facilities or improvements to facilities where the new development has contributed to the need for that facility or will have an impact on the existing facilities.
+These costs can also include project management costs.

-Revenue – Section 106 funding for revenue costs (also known as commuted sums) is for expenditure or costs, which primarily relate to the maintenance of existing facilities such as minor repairs, replacement or redecoration and cannot be used towards Capital projects.
+Revenue – Section 106 funding for revenue costs (also known as commuted sums) is for expenditure or costs, which primarily relate to the maintenance of existing facilities.
+This includes minor repairs, replacement or redecoration and cannot be used towards Capital projects.
 Commuted sums will be paid after completion of the project.